Many of us may be freelancers by 2020

 Given a chance, I would want to go back to freelancing at some point in the future.

-This may interest you: Don’t Quit Your Day Job
+This might interest you: Don’t Quit Your Day Job

 Some companies do not use certain services as often, (i.e. photography etc).
 So, hiring a photographer on a permanent basis is just a waste of money.